ericchase/csharp--idle-user-logoff/README.md

 ![Popup Window Countdown](PopupWindowCountdownExample.png)

-Being C# and developed in Visual Studio 2017, this application is made to run on a Windows machine.
-Development takes place on a Windows 10 desktop and the project uses .NET Framework 4.0.
-The application should be able to run on previous versions of Windows without problem, but I leave that up to the user to find out.
+Being C# and developed in Visual Studio 2017, this application is made to run on a Windows workstation.
+Development takes place in Windows 10 and the project uses .NET Framework 4.0.
+The application should be able to run in previous versions of Windows without problem.